CostEffectiveDeviceforAAD/A-Cost-Efficient-System-for-Neural-Tracking/README.md

-# Online AAD with Device Name
+# Online AAD with CEDA

-We will propose a cost-effective device for online AAD library.
+We will propose a cost-effective device for online AAD (CEDA).
 It performs three functions required for online AAD experiment: EEG acquisition, Stimuli Presentation and Stimuli Trigger.
 To test this device, we conducted online AAD experiment using this device and custom-made code.

 This instruction contains information on how to conduct online AAD experiment through the proposed device.